dislux-hapfyl/pynksh/README.md

 # pynksh

-A different way to manipulate text using Tkinter, Python and Shell together.
+A different way to manipulate text and build apps using Tkinter, Python and Shell together.

 Basicaly shell functions that wrap Python syntax as a small tool to write less but more.